alexirpan/alexirpan.github.io/_posts/2016-11-20-illuminati.markdown

 handbook and the new employee subforum.
 Your clearance will increase to level 1 after your orientation.

-Your orientation mentor is *SilentNight*.
-If you have further questions, send a PM or start a chat with SilentNight after completing the sign-up procedure.
+Your orientation mentor is *SilentNight*, who has been CCed on this email.
+You can direct further questions to SilentNight.
+He/she is here to help.

-From here on out, we will no longer reply to emails from this address.
+From here on out, we will no longer reply to emails sent to recruitment@shellstone.com.

 Lastly, welcome to the Illuminati!
 We know many companies say they're changing the world or making it a better place, but at the Illuminati, we mean it.

+■
+{: .centered }

+**From:** rainforest@gmail.com
+**To:** SilentNight@shellstone.com
+**Subject:** Re: Congratulations!

+Hey, I just finished moving two days ago.
+I did this after the interview process so I think you have my old address, should I send you my new one?

+■
+{: .centered }

+**From:** SilentNight@shellstone.com
+**To:** rainforest@gmail.com
+**Subject:** Re: Congratulations!

+Don't worry about it, we know you moved and already have your new address.
+Watch out for that agent!
+They always troll the new hires a little bit.

 ■
 {: .centered }